Why would I write an article where sincerity is a 'versus' with perfectionism?

 - We honoured the practice.

-- We didn’t betray your own standards
+- We didn’t betray our own standards

 - We were honest about where we held back.

-- We didn’t pass off avoidance as liberation.
+- We didn’t pass off avoidance as 'liberation'.

 Sincere work can be raw, unpolished, incomplete, even nonchalant.
 But never careless.